 - A tailored supervision plan to address risks posed to the GFSC’s objectives

 Our supervision is judgment based and forward looking.
-We focus most attention on the areas of greatest risk within licensees and on those licensees that pose the most risk to our objectives.
+We focus most attention on the areas of greatest risk within regulated firms and on those regulated firms that pose the most risk to our objectives.

 In order to make these judgments, we rely on regular submissions of information.